ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 7. You had a nice cup of tea to celebrate.

 Along the way, you also learned a little about object oriented programming and the general principle of importing, compiling and installing programs.
+Try our [Heart Rate Monitor Tutorial](/GettingStarted/HeartRate/) next.